Loretta Perfectus Walsh

-Loretta Perfectus Walsh (April 22, 1896 - August 6, 1925) was the first American woman to officially serve in the United States Armed Forces in a non-nursing capacity.
+Loretta Perfectus Walsh (April 22, 1896 - August 6, 1925) was an American sailor and the first woman to officially serve in the United States Armed Forces in a non-nursing capacity.
 She joined the United States Naval Reserve on March 17, 1917, and subsequently became the first female petty officer in the Naval Reserve when she was sworn in as Chief Yeoman on March 21, 1917.

-Biography

 Early life

 Loretta Walsh was born in 1896 in Philadelphia, Pennsylvania.
+Her given name may have been "Loretto" rather than "Loretta," as both her Navy records and her signature in a prayer book use this spelling.